 What is German Marble Cake?

-Marble cake is a traditional German poundcake made from a simple sponge dough.
-In German, this cake is called "Mamorkuchen" - which is the literal translation of marble cake.
+Marble cake is a traditional German pound cake made from a simple sponge dough.
+In German, this cake is called "Marmorkuchen" - the literal translation is marble cake.

 It is called marble cake, due to its streaked or mottled patterned dough, which resembles marble.
-According to the German Baking Guide Book, marble cake has to consists of a third of cocoa flavoured sponge dough.
+According to the German Baking Guide Book, marble cake should consist of around a third of cocoa-flavoured sponge dough.

-Multi-coloured cakes have been noted since the beginning of the 17th century.
-An old Viennese cookbook talked about the "Torte Mamoree" a cake with marbled dough made out of four colours.
-Here spinach was used to create green colour!
+Multi-colored cakes have been noted since the beginning of the 17th century.
+An old Viennese cookbook discussed the "Torte Marmoree" a cake with marbled dough made with four colors.
+To create the different colours, herbs, spices, and plants were used.

-At first, the dough was coloured with molasses, brown sugar spices or fruit.
-The first marble cake recipe in English appeared in the 19th century, probably imported by German settlers (Source Mamorkuchen Wikipedia).
+The first marble cake recipe in English appeared in the 19th century, probably imported by German settlers (Source Marmorkuchen Wikipedia).

 Ingredients: